An Empirical Study on Variance-based MC Dropout Uncertainty-Error Correlation in 2D Brain Tumor Segmentation: Results and Discussion

 \subsection{Discussion}

-The analysis indicates that MC Dropout uncertainty correlates weakly with segmentation error in the context of 2D brain tumor segmentation, particularly at tumor boundaries where uncertainty is expected to reflect error-prone regions.
-While global uncertainty metrics showed modest correlations (Pearson $r$ ranging from 0.3014 to 0.3781), boundary correlations were negligible ($|r| < 0.05$), suggesting that uncertainty estimates from MC Dropout do not reliably highlight regions with segmentation errors.
+The analysis indicates that variance-based MC Dropout uncertainty correlates weakly with segmentation error in the context of 2D brain tumor segmentation, with correlations being especially negligible at tumor boundaries.
+While global uncertainty metrics showed weak correlation (Pearson $r$ ranging from 0.3014 to 0.3781), boundary correlations were negligible ($|r| < 0.05$), suggesting that MC Dropout variance-based uncertainty estimates do not reliably highlight regions with segmentation errors in this setup.

-Although pairwise t-tests on the global correlation distributions yielded $p < 0.05$, the absolute differences between settings were small ($< 0.07$), implying that the differences are statistically detectable but unlikely to be of practical significance.
+Although paired t-tests on the global correlation distributions yielded $p < 0.001$, the absolute differences between the augmentation settings were small ($< 0.07$), implying that the differences are statistically detectable but unlikely to be of practical significance.
 This further reinforces the notion that augmentation variations do not meaningfully affect the relationship between uncertainty and error in this setup.

-It is important to note that these findings are specific to the task studied—2D brain tumor segmentation using a U-Net architecture with MC Dropout.
-The results should not be generalized to other segmentation tasks, data modalities, or uncertainty estimation techniques.
-However, within this experimental setup, MC Dropout appears to be insufficient for boundary refinement or error localization based on uncertainty measures alone.
+It is important to note that these findings are specific to variance-based uncertainty estimation in 2D brain tumor segmentation using a U-Net with MC Dropout, and should not be generalized to other architectures, data modalities, or uncertainty representations.
+Within this experimental setup, variance is a poor proxy for segmentation error, particularly at boundaries, suggesting that the choice of uncertainty representation may matter more than the underlying method itself.
+Predictive entropy and mutual information are promising alternatives that may better capture boundary error localization.